rjkviegas/course/intro_to_the_web/sinatra_start_and_restart.md

 - [ ] Visit the new route in the browser.
 Do you see the message you wrote?
 If not, move on.
 - [ ] Kill the app on the command line with `ctrl-c` and run it again.
 - [ ] Visit the new route in the browser again.
 Do you see the message you wrote this time?
 - [ ] Manually restarting the server every time you change your code is going to get painful.
-Install and run your server using the `shotgun` gem instead.
+Install and run your server using the `shotgun` gem instead. **BEWARE**, when you are using `shotgun` with Sinatra, each time your server restarts your sessions will be lost, to solve this problem you need to follow these [instructions] (https://groups.google.com/forum/#!topic/sinatrarb/pUFSoyQXyQs).
+You can also find these in the Shotgun Documentation under **Caveats**.
 - [ ] Define a few more routes.
 Without killing the server, check if the routes are visitable.

 ### Resources